sevleo/YoGato/README.md

 - [ ] Add ability to explore the library
 - [ ] Add ability to rate flows created by other users
 - [ ] Add ability to copy flows created by other users

+Yogato 1.2 features:

+- [ ] Add ability to save several poses to a set
+- [ ] Add ability to switch between Set views and Poses views in the designer
 <!-- See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues). -->

 <!-- CONTRIBUTING -->